DevScope/sql-powershell-modules/README.md

 # sql-powershell-modules
-A collection of powerfull but simple powershell cmdlets for working with SQL databases
+A collection of powerfull but simple powershell cmdlets for working with SQL databases.

 # SQLHelper.psm1
+A single lightweight powershell module with cmdlets to query over SQL/OLEDB/ODBC/... databases.

 Examples of usage: